muratk3n/thirdwave/en/README.md

 culture code approach), not Italian.

 "This Pope is from Argentina, an Italian immigrant but by your culture codes he is Argentinian.
-Why did you keep calling him a paisan?"
+Why do you keep calling him a paisan?"

 ---